loophp/collection/docs/pages/api.rst

 asyncMap
 ~~~~~~~~

-Asynchronously apply one or more supplied callbacks to every item of a collection and use the return value.
+Asynchronously apply a single callback to every item of a collection and use the return value.

 .. warning:: This method requires `amphp/parallel-functions <https://github.com/amphp/parallel-functions>`_ to be installed.